gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Replacement for current use of `RuleSource` to allow `Plugin` impl to include rules
 - Need a story to allow these rule source plugins to be applied to any `PluginAware`, and for the `plugins { }` DSL to work for settings and init scripts.

-## Story: Plugin model rule uses extension as rule input
+## Story: Plugin provides unmanaged object as model element

-- Creation and mutation rule
+For example, an extension.

 ### Open issues

 - Prevent access to extension after used as rule input?

+## Story: Build author provides unmanaged object as model element

+For example, an extension or some ad hoc model object.

+### Open issues

+- Provide some canned model objects, e.g. the project layout (project dir, build dir, file() method, etc).

-## Story: DSL model rule uses extension as rule input
+## Story: Only declared inputs are visible to DSL model rule

+## Story: Build user views report that shows information about the available model

+Add some command-line report to show basic details of the model space.

 ## Story: Make public the Model DSL